Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison

-Equation \ref{eq_elpd_test} can be considered as a finite sample Monte Carlo estimate of Equation~\eqref{eq_elpd}.
-As the terms are independent and if we assume their distribution has finite variance, we could assess the accuracy of this estimate with the usual Monte Carlo error estimates.

-When independent test data ($\tilde{\y}$) are not available, which is often the case in practice, a popular general strategy is cross-validation (CV).
-In CV, we use a finite number of re-used observations~\citep{Geisser:1975} as a proxy for the unobserved independent data.
-The data is divided into parts used as out-of-sample validation sets on the model fitted using the remaining observations.
-In $K$-fold CV, the data is divided evenly into $K$ parts, and in leave-one-out CV (LOO-CV), $K=n$, so that every observation is one such validation set.
-Using LOO-CV, we approximate $\elpd{\Mk}{\yobs}$ as
+When independent test data are not available, which is often the case in practice, a popular strategy is cross-validation, in which a finite number of observations are re-used as a proxy for the unobserved independent data \citep{Geisser:1975}.
+The data is divided into parts, which are used as out-of-sample validation sets for the model fitted using the remaining observations.
+In leave-one-out cross-validation (LOO-CV), each observation is one validation set, and we approximate $\elpd{\Mk}{\yobs}$ as